ADD CONDITION

 FAQ

-This drug can temporarily relieve minor pain associated with arthritis, simple backache, muscle strains, bursitis, tendonitis, strains, bruises, and cramps.
+This drug is used to temporarily relieve minor pain associated with conditions such as arthritis, simple backache, muscle strains, bursitis, tendonitis, strains, bruises, and cramps.

 Peel off the protective backing and apply the sticky side to the affected area.
-You can use it for up to 8 hours and no more than 3 to 4 times daily.
+It should be used for up to 8 hours and no more than 3 to 4 times daily.

 What should I do if I am under 12 years of age?

-If you are under 12 years of age, you should consult a doctor before use.
+If you are under 12 years of age, you should consult a doctor before using this drug.

 Are there any warnings I should be aware of?

 Yes, this product is for external use only.
-Avoid contact with eyes and mucous membranes, do not apply to wounds or damaged skin, and do not bandage tightly or use with a heating pad.
+Avoid contact with eyes and mucous membranes, do not apply to wounds or damaged skin, and do not use with a heating pad.

 What should I do if I accidentally swallow this drug?